Paramount+

-rebranded as Paramount+ on March 4, taking its name from Paramount Pictures and becoming a companion to other Paramount brands.
+renamed as Paramount+ on March 4, taking its name from Paramount Pictures, and was positioned as the flagship streaming venture of ViacomCBS, alongside Pluto TV and BET+.
 The service expanded into Australia, Latin America, and Europe.
-Paramount+ is a sister service to CBS News 24/7 and CBS Sports HQ, which are streaming services for CBS' news and sports divisions, BET+, which is operated by BET and the Tyler Perry Studios, and free ad-supported streaming television service Pluto TV, which was acquired by Viacom 9 months before completing its merger with CBS.
+Paramount+ is a sister service to CBS News 24/7 and CBS Sports HQ, which are streaming services for CBS' news and sports divisions, free ad-supported streaming television service Pluto TV, which was acquired by Viacom nine months before completing its merger with CBS; and was also a sister service to BET+, which was operated by BET and Tyler Perry Studios, before Paramount Skydance acquired Tyler Perry Studios' stake and merged it into Paramount+, and Noggin, a streaming service that was launched by Viacom in 2015 which targeted preschoolers and featured content from Nick Jr. and Nickelodeon.